billglover/bbot/README.md

 - Place a dummy message on the flagMessageQueue
 - Add permissions to allow function to send messages on SQS queue
 - Place inbound message actions on the queues
+- Wrap the SQS API to simplify queueing of messages